No items found.

 Create an episode layout

 Your podcast needs should follow an order or sequence.
-We suggest you:
+I suggest you:

-• Start with a hook and a podcast intro
+• Start with a hook and an intro

 • Cover the main content of your show (generally an interview)